|Position:||Associate AD Game Management & Operations|

-Prior to his time in Idaho, McGann was the assistant manager at the Case Athletic Center for five years at his alma mater, Boston University.
-He graduated from BU in 1988 with a bachelor's degree in electrical engineering.
+Prior to his time in Idaho, McGann was the assistant manager for the Case Athletic Center for five years at his alma mater, Boston University.
+He graduated from BU in 1988 with a Bachelor’s degree in Electrical Engineering.
 He worked as an undergrad for both the athletic and physical education departments, and was hired full-time upon his graduation in BU’s athletic facilities department.

 He helped to oversee day-to-day operations, manage student workers and security staff, and managed and aided event crews in game set up and breakdown.
 He held that position for five years before moving into his management role with the Case Center in 1993.